GoDaddy fails at 3 key parts of hosting (speed, security, support).

 GoDaddy explains that: all Linux hosting plans are subject to the following limitations: no more than a) 25% of one CPU core; b) 512MB of RAM; c) 100 website connections; d) 100 active processes; e) 1 MB/s disk IO.
 In the event these limitations are exceeded, your site may slow down or not be served until more resources are added for additional fees.

 Inode limits are usually exceeded if you use your hosting for email too.
-Because GoDaddy’s inode limits are so low, you should really keep your web/email hosting separate.
-This is best practice either way especially since moving emails can be a pain (I suggest Google Workspace).
+Because GoDaddy’s inode limits are so low, you may want to keep your web/email hosting separate if you use them.

-I also have a tutorial on speeding up GoDaddy sites if you want more tips.
+I have a full tutorial on speeding up GoDaddy sites with more tips.

 5. History Of Malware + Security Breaches

-It’s fair to say you can expect a security issue with GoDaddy every year:
+It’s fair to say you can expect a security incident with GoDaddy every year:

 - In 2018, GoDaddy was one of the top malware hosting networks.